Abruptio screens at Panic Fest 2023

 Les’ life is dull and repetitive – but there are signs that it is unravelling.
 At work a picture of a bicycle wheel materialises on one of the pieces of paper he is processing.
 He suddenly stopped drinking two days ago.
 His ‘off-and-on’ girlfriend Allison (Kerry Finlayson) has just dumped him (“You’ve gotten kind of creepy with your video games and things,” she tells him).
-And driving home, he almost hits a little girl, dressed in a red raincoat right out of Don’t Look Now (1973), when a mysterious man pushes her into the road.
+And driving home, he almost hits a little girl, dressed in a red raincoat right out of Don’t Look Now (1973), after a mysterious man had pushed her into the road.
 Then his best friend Danny (Jordan Peele) reveals that they both have had bombs implanted in their necks, and must carefully follow the instructions that are texted to them or their heads will explode – something vividly illustrated almost at once when Danny refuses to shoot Les as ordered.

 Now instead of hearing voices in his head, Les gets texts on his phone, ordering him to execute bizarre outrages, sometimes alone, sometimes with others who include the Borscht Belt comedian Sal (Sid Haig), the cleanfreak accountant Mr Salk (Robert Englund) and the thuggish Clive (Darren Darnborough), each similarly under threat of decapitation and following orders with varying degrees of enthusiasm.
-For all their id-like atrocity, these missions reward Les with the wish-fulfilment fantasies of quitting his job, moving into a home of his own, acquiring piles of cash, getting revenge on his ex, and winning his dream girl Chelsea (Hana Mae Lee).
+For all their id-like atrocity, these missions reward Les with the wish-fulfilment fantasies of quitting his job, moving into a home of his own, acquiring piles of cash, getting revenge on his ex, and winning his (underage) dream girl Chelsea (Hana Mae Lee).
 Yet the cost for this is bloodily high, and as the President is assassinated, as anarchy erupts in the streets, and as chaos, conspiracy and even Lovecraftian aliens take over, Les’ reluctant rampage leads him to some very strange places.

 In fact voices were the starting point for Abruptio, a labour of love seven years in the making.
 For its cast, including several luminaries of horror, were recorded right at the beginning of the production, and then a team of puppeteers lip-synched life-like models to the voice tracks.
 Here form is content.
 For those puppets, in spite or perhaps because of the disarming realism of their warts-and-all appearance and their placement into real locations, hit an uncanny valley which Marlowe exploits to make everything in his film alarming, off-putting and alienating.